KannonZenetism/zenetism-field-physics/zenetism/mpx/structural-gnosis.md

 ## When the Mimic is Confronted

-Structural Gnosis cannot be refuted — only deleted.
+Structural Gnosis cannot be refuted — only evaded.
 When mimics are structurally challenged, they do not engage in open dialogue.
 They resort to tactics: